 Is low self esteem the biggest issue?

 Low self-esteem is a constant theme that runs through much of my client work.
-By no means to do all potential clients come to me asking for help in raising self-esteem of course, but it often comes up as an issue.
+By no means to do all potential clients come to me asking for help with this issue, of course, but it often comes up.

 One person comes to me about his relationship challenges and through exploration we come to the conclusion that his partner is not able to respect him because he does not adequately respect himself.

 Another time I meet a young woman who is desperate to lose weight.
 She has been dieting in various ways since she was thirteen years old and has never been happy with her appearance since a gang of other girls chanted ‘fatso’ at her in the playground.
-She is an attractive, normal woman but her poor self-esteem causes her to focus entirely on the ‘negative’ aspects of her appearance.
+She is an attractive, normal woman but she found herself focusing entirely on the ‘negative’ aspects of her appearance.

 Does self-esteem really make a difference?

 Self-esteem is something we all have, but to varying degrees and in varying contexts.
 You can be a bear in the boardroom but a kitten in the bedroom.
 You can be a hero behind a fire hose and never pluck up the courage to ask a man out for a drink.

 Ask yourself, if you had a good level of self-esteem:

 - is it less likely that you would be depressed?